 Soon after the start of the Compulog project, Fujitsu Research Laboratories, which was one of the main partners in the Japanese Fifth Generation Project, approached the College with a proposal to support research on logic programming in our group.
 As a result of the subsequent discussions, Fujitsu supported a five-year project, focused on abductive logic programming, during the period 1990-95.

-In the beginning, the Fujitsu project supported Francesca Toni, as a research student.
+In the beginning, the Fujitsu project supported Francesca Toni, as a PhD student.
 But, when the first three-year grant for the Compulog project ended, I transferred to the Fujitsu project and extended the leave of absence from my College work.